mistralai/platform-docs-public/docs/guides/05-function-calling.md

 In this guide, we will walk through a simple example to demonstrate how function calling works with Mistral models in these four steps.

 Before we get started, let’s assume we have a dataframe consisting of payment transactions.
 When users ask questions about this dataframe, they can use certain tools to answer questions about this data.
+This is just an example to emulate an external database that the LLM cannot directly access.

 ```python
 import pandas as pd